WilcoKruijer/ExactReportGenerator/README.md

   and budget data from G/L accounts within the classification.
 If a budget file is available it will also display that information.
 Note that budgets are matched on the `GLAccount` guid in the file, not by name.
+- `{% transactions "example/transactions_gl1_2018.json", "month" %}` renders a
+  list of transactions as a graph. the "month" parameter can be changed to "day" to aggregate transaction on a per-day basis.
+A list of files can also be used as seen in the following example.
+- `{% transactions ["example/transactions_gl1_2018.json", "example/transactions_gl1_2017.json"] , "day" %}`
+  This will overlap multiple data sets in one diagram.
+Note that the first element of the list should be the most recent year.
 - `[[toc]]` adds a table of contents based on the headers in the document.

 The last `options` argument should always be present to indicate to Lume what